koryab/ipsum/README.md

  So the whole algorithm of this solution is:

- 0. Run app via console
+ 0. Run app via console.

      For IPv4 or IPv6 addresses respectively: